Overview

 rename just_do_git.py => i_love_git.py (100%)

-2. Merge feature/replace_love_with_heart/USERNAME into develop/USERNAME with merge and rebase.
+2. Merge feature/improve_script_output_format into develop.
+For this merge to work the your feature branch has to be updated with the newest commits from develop (keyword: rebase).
 This will be a bit tricky as the file we made the changes to no longer exists.

 Hint: No merge conflict has to be resolved, and no other commits have to be made if done correctly.